cypress-io/cypress/docs/source/api/commands/viewport.md

 Control the size and orientation of the screen for your application.

 {% note info %}
-You can set the viewport's width and height globally by defining `viewportWidth` and `viewportHeight` in the [configuration](https://on.cypress.io/guides/configuration).
+You can set the viewport's width and height globally by defining `viewportWidth` and `viewportHeight` in the {% url 'configuration' configuration %}.
 {% endnote %}

 # Syntax